 “Too much information, honey,” Mommy complains.
 “As long as you’re happy.”

-We both gave her our most parent-pleasing smiles.
+We both give her our most parent-pleasing smiles.
 It’s time to eat.

 Jack whispers in my ear, “You wrote that this morning?”